charel/TWN-Bootcamp/README.md

-# TWN-Bootcamp
+# DevOps Bootcamp Exercises
-Repository for the different exercises going through the Techworld with Nana DevOps Bootcamp
+This repo contains the exercises for the individual chapters of the Techworld With Nana DevOps Bootcamp.

+Find more information about the Bootcamp [here](https://www.techworld-with-nana.com/devops-bootcamp).